daverona/docker-cromwell/README.md

 ```

 Note that bind-mount for data is changed to `/var/local`.
 This is because
-Slurm needs to see what cromwell sees. `slurm.example` is the host running
+slurm needs to access what cromwell generates and vice versa.
-`slurmctld`.
+`slurm.example` is the host running `slurmctld`.

 `app.conf` must contain `slurm` key and optional `submit-docker` key under `Slurm` backend section,
 like this: